MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 >[!NOTE]
 > Any block saved with a structure block will have its state saved.
 Command blocks will have command information, chests will have their inventory, and even structure blocks will have their structure information when the structure is loaded.

->[!NOTE]
-> I'm going to be using the word "mode" a lot - because structure blocks have modes and your Minecraft world has modes, too.

 ![The UI for saving with a structure block](Media/saveui.png)